Physiotherapy Treatment for Headaches

 A NEW MIGRAINE TREATMENT APPROACH

-At Refine Health Group, our Headache Clinicians are trained under the Watson Headache Approach to deliver a revolutionary, medication-free physio for migraines treatment that is proven to help resolve or significantly reduce your headache and migraine pains.
+At Refine Health Group, our Headache Clinicians are trained under the Watson Headache Approach to deliver a revolutionary, medication-free physio for migraines that is proven to help resolve or significantly reduce your headache and migraine pains.

-Listed below are some common headache conditions that we can treat:
+Listed below are some common conditions we have treated by implementing physio for headaches:

 THE HEADACHE TREATMENT PROCESS

 The Queensland Migraine and Headache Centre is a clinic dedicated to physiotherapy treatment for headaches.
 A thorough examination of the structures involved in your headache pain is undertaken in order to identify the precise cause of your presentation.

 The clinicians at The Queensland Migraine and Headache Centre are trained in the Watson Headache Treatment Approach, which aims to identify and establish the involvement of the upper three cervical segments in primary and secondary headache conditions.